Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/Spatial Data Tree Generator.rst

 * Introduction:
      - Information 3d vegetation is not a common spatial information available.
-The **Tree Generator** can be used to create or alter a vegetation CDSM and TDSM (see [abbreviations](http://urban-climate.net/umep/UMEP_Manual#Abbreviations)).
+The **Tree Generator** can be used to create or alter a vegetation CDSM and TDSM (see `abbreviations <Abbreviations>`.
 Be using information from a point layer where the location of the points specifies the tree positions and the attributes sets the shape of the trees, it is possible to produce a the 3d vegetation needed for e.g. Mean radiant temperature modelling (SOLWEIG) or Urban Energy Balance modelling (SUEWS) in UMEP.

-* Location:
-  - The Tree Generator is located at
-      -  UMEP
-        -  Pre-Processor
-          -  Spatial Data
-            -  Tree Generator

 * Dialog box:
     .. figure:: /images/Treegeneratorsolweig.png

-        ```to do```
+        The dialog for the Tree generator

 * Dialog sections:
 .. list-table::